 8. Kensington, Windsor Terrace, Ditmas Park, Flatbush, Prospect Park South: +6% (median: $500,000)

 Sales were down 4% to 74, but that was mainly due to lower inventory, which fell from 204 units a year ago to 155.
 The units that were on the market went quicker, an average of 60 days versus 69 a year ago.
 This is evident in the price, which grew 6%.
 Broken out, the condo market experienced a strong 30% increase to $760,000 while co-ops saw a 2% rise, with a median price reaching $462,000.

 It is worth remembering the old adage that past performance is no guarantee of future results.
-Still, at the very least, analyzing which Brooklyn neighborhoods have experienced the greatest price appreciation allows you to better understand the market dynamics and prepare you as you undertake your search.
+Still, at the very least, analyzing which Brooklyn neighborhoods have experienced the most significant price appreciation allows you to understand the market dynamics better and prepare you as you undertake your search.

 - 1 1.
 Brooklyn Heights, Cobble Hill, DUMBO, Downtown: +24% (median: $1.24 million)

 - 2 2.
 Bedford-Stuyvesant, Crown Heights, Lefferts Gardens, Bushwick: +21% (median: $691,000)

 - 3 3.
 Fort Greene, Clinton Hill, and Prospect Heights: +20% (median: $880,000)